-The last thing we want is for you to get back to running and end up right back on the injured reserve, unable to progress toward a goal you just got yourself excited about.
+The last thing we want is for you to get back to running and end up on the injured reserve, unable to progress toward a goal you just got yourself excited about.

 I also like to point out here that following a program like this can help provide the structure you need to keep track of when you should progress and when you should hold back.
 If you go out and run 3 miles and it hurts, now what?
 Another two weeks off?
 Did you re-injure yourself?
 If you start with a walk/run and it hurts, we know you didn't do enough to set yourself back.
-That little bit of pain might be the process of strengthening the tissue.
+That little bit of pain might be the process of strengthening the injured tissues or muscles that haven't been used in a while.
 But now you'll have the tools to know whether you should back off, stay where you are, or progress.

 DOWNLOAD THE RETURN TO RUN FILE